 This session is delivered jointly with the staff from Old Oak Children’s Centre and SWC and follows the same structure as the group at SWC.

 Being a carer can be rewarding, but also physically and emotionally challenging.
 Short breaks provide carers an opportunity to take a break.

 Short breaks also give children and young people the same opportunity as others to develop new friendships, take part in new experiences, learn new skills, and have fun whilst achieving positive outcomes.

 Find out more about short breaks for Disabled children.

 Short breaks programme

-We deliver short breaks to children after school and during school holidays.
+We deliver short breaks to children after school, at weekends and during school holidays.
 Depending on the needs of the child this support may be accessed without a needs assessment.

 Our approach to short breaks is:

 - to carefully plan activities to make them fun for children with a range of needs

 - to employ staff who are well trained and can meet the needs of children we support